-The maximum period of post-natal leave is 13.9 months, but most of this is unpaid or low paid; leave paid at a high rate is only available for six weeks of Maternity leave.
-Leave provision is the same across the UK as it is part of the national government's responsibility for employment policy, but Early Childhood Education and Care (ECEC) policy is devolved to England, Scotland, Wales, and Northern Ireland, and so more heterogeneous; each country has a distinct education and health system, including ECEC.

-In England, children aged three and four years are entitled to 15 hours per week of free ECEC for up to 38 weeks per year; to be eligible for 30 hours (1,140 hours per year) a parent must be working (the same eligibility criteria apply as for Wales) or on statutory leave such as Maternity leave.
+- The maximum period of post-natal leave is 13.9 months, but most of this is unpaid or low paid; leave paid at a high rate is only available for six weeks of Maternity leave.
+Leave provision is the same across the UK as it is part of the national government's responsibility for employment policy, but Early Childhood Education and Care (ECEC) policy is devolved to England, Scotland, Wales, and Northern Ireland, and so more heterogeneous; each country has a distinct education and health system, including ECEC. - In England, children aged three and four years are entitled to 15 hours per week of free ECEC for up to 38 weeks per year; to be eligible for 30 hours (1,140 hours per year) a parent must be working (the same eligibility criteria apply as for Wales) or on statutory leave such as Maternity leave.
 In Wales, children aged three and four years are entitled to 10 hours per week of free ECEC for 48 weeks per year.
 Lone parent families are entitled to an additional 20 hours per week if they work at least 16 hours per week and earn at least the hourly minimum wage.
 For dual parent families to be eligible for the additional 20 hours per week, both parents must work at least 16 hours per week and earn at least the hourly minimum wage.
 Families can still be eligible if one partner claims Carer's Allowance or Employment and Support Allowance.
 In Scotland, children aged three and four years are entitled to 30 hours per week during term time (1,140 hours per year).
-Policy discussions are underway, but have stalled for Northern Ireland, which has the lowest UK ECEC levels: there is 12.5 hours per week of free ECEC during termtime for three-year olds (475 hours per year); school starting age is four years old.
+Policy discussions are underway, but have stalled for Northern Ireland, which has the lowest UK ECEC levels: there is 12.5 hours per week of free ECEC during term-time for three-year olds (475 hours per year); school starting age is four years old.
 In addition, some two-year-olds across the UK who meet certain conditions can access a period of free ECEC.
-There is a gap, therefore, of nearly two years between the end of leave and a universal ECEC entitlement and a gap of nearly three years between the end of well-paid leave and an ECEC entitlement.
+There is a gap, therefore, of nearly two years between the end of leave and a universal ECEC entitlement and a gap of nearly three years between the end of well-paid leave and an ECEC entitlement. - On March 15th, 2023, the national government budget included planned changes to extend ECEC eligibility for England.
+In England, children aged nine months will become eligible for 15 hours of free childcare (from September 2024) and children aged two years will become eligible for 15 hours of free childcare (from April 2024). - In addition, subsidised childcare for English parents on Universal Credit has been increased, and by summer 2023 parents will be able to claim financial support upfront rather than retrospectively.
+Welsh, Scottish and Northern Ireland announcements are outstanding. - For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.